CIBC Asset Management Inc Raises Position in Coca-Cola Consolidated, Inc. (NASDAQ:COKE)

 CIBC Asset Management Inc raised its stake in Coca-Cola Consolidated, Inc. (NASDAQ:COKE) by 5.3% in the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 713 shares of the company’s stock after purchasing an additional 36 shares during the quarter.
 CIBC Asset Management Inc’s holdings in Coca-Cola Consolidated were worth $281,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other hedge funds have also added to or reduced their stakes in COKE.
-Liberty Wealth Management LLC grew its holdings in shares of Coca-Cola Consolidated by 40,211.1% in the second quarter.
-Liberty Wealth Management LLC now owns 10,884 shares of the company’s stock valued at $27,000 after acquiring an additional 10,857 shares in the last quarter.
-DekaBank Deutsche Girozentrale bought a new position in shares of Coca-Cola Consolidated in the third quarter valued at approximately $30,000.
-PFG Private Wealth Management LLC bought a new position in shares of Coca-Cola Consolidated in the third quarter valued at approximately $30,000.
-Alaethes Wealth LLC bought a new position in shares of Coca-Cola Consolidated in the second quarter valued at approximately $47,000.
-Finally, Accel Wealth Management grew its holdings in shares of Coca-Cola Consolidated by 25.0% in the third quarter.
-Accel Wealth Management now owns 125 shares of the company’s stock valued at $49,000 after acquiring an additional 25 shares in the last quarter.
-59.25% of the stock is owned by institutional investors.
+Several other institutional investors also recently modified their holdings of COKE.
+Assenagon Asset Management S.A. purchased a new stake in shares of Coca-Cola Consolidated in the third quarter worth approximately $10,286,000.
+LSV Asset Management grew its holdings in shares of Coca-Cola Consolidated by 62.1% in the third quarter.
+LSV Asset Management now owns 55,231 shares of the company’s stock valued at $21,770,000 after acquiring an additional 21,169 shares in the last quarter.
+Federated Hermes Inc. grew its holdings in shares of Coca-Cola Consolidated by 96.8% in the second quarter.
+Federated Hermes Inc. now owns 40,843 shares of the company’s stock valued at $16,424,000 after acquiring an additional 20,089 shares in the last quarter.
+Morgan Stanley grew its holdings in shares of Coca-Cola Consolidated by 60.1% in the second quarter.
+Morgan Stanley now owns 46,720 shares of the company’s stock valued at $18,788,000 after acquiring an additional 17,546 shares in the last quarter.
+Finally, Bridgewater Associates LP bought a new position in shares of Coca-Cola Consolidated in the second quarter valued at approximately $6,570,000.
+59.25% of the stock is owned by hedge funds and other institutional investors.

 COKE stock opened at $575.99 on Friday.
 The firm has a market cap of $5.40 billion, a PE ratio of 22.89 and a beta of 0.97.
 The company has a quick ratio of 1.08, a current ratio of 1.39 and a debt-to-equity ratio of 1.26.
 The business has a 50 day moving average of $580.67 and a 200-day moving average of $464.39.
 Coca-Cola Consolidated, Inc. has a 12-month low of $252.14 and a 12-month high of $638.00.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, February 11th.
-Shareholders of record on Friday, January 28th will be issued a dividend of $0.25 per share.
-This represents a $1.00 annualized dividend and a yield of 0.17%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, February 11th.
+Stockholders of record on Friday, January 28th will be issued a $0.25 dividend.
+This represents a $1.00 annualized dividend and a dividend yield of 0.17%.
 The ex-dividend date of this dividend is Thursday, January 27th.
-Coca-Cola Consolidated’s dividend payout ratio (DPR) is 3.97%.
+Coca-Cola Consolidated’s dividend payout ratio is presently 3.97%.

 Coca-Cola Consolidated, Inc engages in the production, marketing, and distribution of nonalcoholic beverages.
 Its products include sparkling and still beverages as well as energy products and noncarbonated beverages such as bottled water, tea, ready to drink coffee, enhanced water, juices, and sports drinks.